tom-mi/iBrew/distro/README.md_parts/README_part1.md

 Written enterly lying down... (sick in bed for months and months :-/)

 __Any donations welcome!
-Tea, jokes, apple cakes... or new stuff to play with!__
+Tea, jokes, apple cakes, indian food, hugs... or new stuff to play with!__

 Stand alone, you do not need internet or the smarter app to setup or use the devices.